 • Season one: “The Drought.”
 Manhattan sex columnist and fashion victim Carrie Bradshaw (played by Sarah Jessica Parker) worries that her rich boyfriend “Mr. Big” (Chris Noth) has stopped having sex with her because she accidentally farted in bed.
 Meanwhile her three best friends deal with sex-droughts of their own: Predatory publicist Samantha Jones (Kim Cattrall) is dating a celibate yoga instructor; mousy art dealer Charlotte York (Kristin Davis) has a boyfriend who’s taking drive-killing Prozac; and acerbic lawyer Miranda Hobbes (Cynthia Nixon) hasn’t had a date in three months.

 • Season two: “Shortcomings.”
-Carrie’s latest boyfriend turns out to be a premature ejaculator, a problem that is mitigated by his awesome family, with
+Carrie’s latest boyfriend turns out to be a premature ejaculator, a problem that is mitigated by his awesome family, with whom Carrie loves to spend time.
+Meanwhile, Samantha and Charlotte have a spat when the former sleeps with the latter’s soon-to-be-divorced brother (whom Charlotte is trying to steer back to his marriage), and Miranda starts dating a divorced dad with a spoiled, bratty kid.

 • Season three: “Hot Child In The City.”
 Carrie dates the owner of a comic book store, Samantha deals with a bitchy 13-year-old client, Charlotte discovers that her impotent-in-bed husband masturbates to Juggs in the bathroom, and Miranda gets braces, as all four women revisit the wonders and horrors of adolescence.